7 Ways to Feel Healthier and Happier

 3. Develop and use your mind by:

-• Listening to others – as we become more interested in others, we not only learn a lot but it develops different parts of our brain.
+- Listening to others – as we become more interested in others, we not only learn a lot but also develop different parts of our brains.

 4. Spirituality and Sense of Purpose